 The white grape variety comes from Germany.
-Around 125 Synonyms testify to the old age and the once wide distribution.
-The most important are Aelbinen, Albich, Elbling Blanc, Frankenthaler, Grobriesling, Großriesling, Grüner Heunisch, Kleinberger, Kleinburger, Rheinalben, debt payer, Silberweiß, white Elbling, white Silvaner, white stick (Germany); Burgers, Burgau, Rheinelbe(Alsace); Allemand Blanc, Allemand Falcun, Alsacia, Gonais Blanc, Gros Blanc, Lausanois, Mouillet, Plant Madame, Raisin Blanc des Allemands, Tarant de Bohème, Verdin Blanc (France); Räifrench(Luxembourg); Burger Elbling, Alsatian, Haussard, Ysèle(Switzerland).
+Around 125 synonyms testify to its great age and once widespread use.
+The most important are Aelbinen, Albich, Burgegger, Elbling Blanc, Frankenthaler, Grobriesling, Großriesling, Grüner Heunisch, Kleinberger, Kleinburger, Rheinalben, Schuldenzahler, Silberweiß, Weißer Elbling, Weiß Silvaner, Weißstock(Germany); Burger, Burgauer, Rheinelbe(Alsace); Allemand Blanc, Allemand Falcun, Alsacien, Gonais Blanc, Gros Blanc, Lausanois, Mouillet, Plant Madame, Raisin Blanc des Allemands, Tarant de Bohème, Verdin Blanc (France); Räifrench(Luxembourg); Burger Elbling, Alsatian, Haussard, Ysèle(Switzerland).

-It may, despite apparently suggestive synonyms or morphological Similarities do not match the varieties Gouais blanc (Kleinberger) Gros blanc.
-Pedro Ximénez or Sylvaner be confused.
+It must not be confused with the varieties Gouais Blanc (Kleinberger), Gros Blanc, Pedro Ximénez or Silvaner, despite the fact that synonyms or morphological similarities appear to indicate this.
 In California, the variety Monbadon (Burger) was formerly erroneously called Elbling.
 But there are other varieties with the name part Elbling.
 According to Dr. Erika Maul(Julius Kühn Institute) the following five Elbling varieties are genetically differentiated.
-Confusingly, some of them have identical or at least very similar synonyms:
+Confusingly, they have partly identical or at least very similar synonyms:

-According to Dr. Ferdinand Regner DNA analyzes carried out in 1998, Weiss Elbling from a presumably natural cross between (Vitis vinifera sylvestris x Traminer) x White Heunisch(Gouais blanc ) emerged.
-By the way, this is also the case of Regner Riesling supposed.
-However, it must be noted that although Gouais Blanc, but the participation of wild grape and Traminer are not secured.
-Interestingly, however, is that the old synonyms Grobriesling and Großriesling fit the thesis.
-The variety was crossing partner in the varieties Bronner grape.
-Elbriesling.
-Huxelrebe.
-Pinot Salomon and Sulmer,
+According to DNA analyses carried out by Dr. Ferdinand Regner in 1998, White Elbling is the result of a presumably natural cross between (Vitis vinifera sylvestris x Traminer) x White Heunisch(Gouais Blanc).
+By the way, Regner suspects the same for Riesling.
+However, it must be noted that although Gouais Blanc, the participation of wild vine and Traminer is not guaranteed.
+It is interesting to note that the old synonyms Grobriesling and Großriesling would fit the thesis.
+The variety was a crossing partner for the varieties Bronnertraube, Elbriesling, Huxelrebe, Pinot Salomon and Sulmer.

 Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)